 Climate of Changes

-Power utilities that currently depend on coal have placed their faith in a technology known as Capture and Storage (CCS), to sequester the egregious amounts of carbon, spewed from coal-fired power stations.
+Power utilities that currently depend on coal have placed their faith in a technology known as Capture and Storage (CCS) to sequester the egregious amounts of carbon, spewed from coal-fired power stations.
 However, there is sparse evidence that CCS is viable on a commercial basis; and, even if it were, that it could be deployed on the scale required to neutralise carbon dioxide emissions effectively [See: http://www.minesandcommunities.org/article.php?a=12010].

 For the most part, the expenses of extracting, processing, and transporting minerals and metals are mounting.
 Companies are being told to meet higher bars on toxic waste disposal and their contributions to ambient air, water and soil pollution.
 Morever, they are being increasingly pressured - by governents from Argentina to Zimbabwe - to pay a far greater proportion of their profits to state, regional, or local administrations, in the countries where they operate.

 Meanwhile, some of the metals or building materials on which we have traditionally depended, are being supplanted by cheaper or more sustainably-produced alternatives.
-(For example, in the past year there has been a substantial substitution of natural gas for coal to power US electricity supplies.
+(For example, in the past two years, there has been a substantial substitution of natural gas for coal to power US electricity supplies.
 See: "To Slow Warming, Tax Carbon", New York Times, 11 November 2012: http://www.nytimes.com/2012/11/12/opinion/on-climate-change-the-us-is-doing-better-than-europe.html]).
 The recycling of “scrap” (secondary) metals is also gaining pace (albeit far too slowly).
 Inevitably, the rate will grow as the rising costs of primary extraction combine with a depressed, or uncertain, metals and materials market.